natresnet/buildingregistry-schema-v2/README.md

 October 11, 2018

-    Adde six new elements for Tier I and Tier II lighting for Interior, Exterior and Garage lighting
+    Added six new elements for Tier I and Tier II lighting for Interior, Exterior and Garage lighting